dsinghvi/fern-api-docs/README.md

-# All the Devrev openapi spec files
+# All the Devrev Openapi spec files

 internal - The internal or private OpenAPI spec, not for public consumption